Skip to main contentSkip to article

 Frequently asked questions

-No. Newton is one of Surrey's six designated town centres (alongside Surrey City Centre, Guildford, Fleetwood, Cloverdale, and South Surrey / Semiahmoo) — a planning-area designation covering a broad residential, commercial, and mixed-use frame.
-Newton Town Centre is the urban core inside that frame — clustered around 72 Avenue and 137 Street, anchored by the Newton Recreation Centre, the Newton Wave Pool, Newton Athletic Park, the Newton Public Library, and the Newton Bus Loop.
-The Newton Town Centre Plan (City of Surrey) governs redevelopment inside the core and along the King George Highway commercial spine.
-Most addresses inside the broader Newton frame are NOT inside the Town Centre core itself — they sit in the residential bands between the core and the planning-area boundary at 64 Avenue (south), Highway 10 / 80 Avenue (north), 120 Street (west), and 152 Street (east).
+No. Newton is one of Surrey's six designated town centres — a broad planning-area frame.
+Newton Town Centre is the urban core inside that frame, clustered around 72 Avenue and 137 Street and anchored by the Newton Recreation Centre, Newton Wave Pool, and Newton Bus Loop.
+Most Newton addresses sit in the residential bands outside the Town Centre core, between the planning-area boundary at 64 Avenue, 80 Avenue, 120 Street, and 152 Street.

-• Which schools are in catchment for central / west Newton addresses?
+• Which schools serve central and west Newton addresses?

 • What is the R6 RapidBus and when does it open?

-• What's the typical Newton townhouse / detached price band?
+• What is the typical Newton price band?

-Pricing varies meaningfully by inventory age, lot size, and proximity to the Town Centre core.
-As a rough mid-2026 working frame: newer Newton townhouses (2010s+ build, 3-bedroom 1,400–1,700 sq ft) typically transact in the high-six-figures to low-seven-figures band, depending on complex strata health and proximity to the King George corridor; older Newton detached (1970s and 1980s build on 7,000–9,000 sq ft lots) typically transacts below comparable Cloverdale or Sullivan inventory because of the perceived 'major arterial' discount that most listing agents misapply.
-The Fraser Valley Real Estate Board (FVREB) covers Newton in its Surrey micro-area data; pull the live FVREB benchmark for the specific micro-area and inventory type at offer time rather than relying on any single number on a website.
-Worked-example pricing on this page is not a substitute for live comp work.
+Pricing varies by inventory age, lot size, and proximity to the Town Centre core.
+Newer Newton townhouses (2010s+ build, 3-bedroom 1,400–1,700 sq ft) typically transact in the high-six-figures to low-seven-figures band; older Newton detached (1970s and 1980s build on 7,000–9,000 sq ft lots) typically transacts below comparable Cloverdale or Sullivan inventory.
+Pull the live FVREB benchmark for the specific micro-area at offer time.

 • How does Bill 44 SSMUH apply in Newton?

-BC's Bill 44 (the Provincial Small-Scale Multi-Unit Housing framework, in force 2024) requires municipalities to allow up to 4 units (or up to 6 units within frequent-transit areas, subject to lot-size and servicing-capacity conditions) on most single-family residential lots.
-The City of Surrey adopted its Bill 44 implementation through its 2024 zoning bylaw amendments — multiplexes are now permitted on most Newton single-family lots subject to lot-size, servicing-capacity, and parking criteria.
-The redevelopment math (replacing a 1970s detached with a 4-unit multiplex) most often pencils in West Newton, the Newton-Sullivan border zone, and the King George corridor side streets — areas where current detached pricing is below the multiplex-redevelopment break-even.
-Bill 44 is a province-wide framework but its operative application is municipal — verify the current Surrey zoning bylaw for the specific lot before underwriting any redevelopment optionality.
+BC's Bill 44 (Provincial Small-Scale Multi-Unit Housing framework, in force 2024) requires municipalities to allow up to 4 units (or up to 6 in frequent-transit areas) on most single-family lots.
+Surrey's 2024 zoning bylaw amendments permit multiplexes on most Newton single-family lots subject to lot-size, servicing, and parking criteria.
+Redevelopment math most often pencils in West Newton and the King George corridor side streets.
+Verify the current Surrey zoning bylaw for the lot.

 Every claim on this page is sourced to a primary government, regulator, or industry-association URL.
 We re-verify quarterly; the verification dates below show when each source was last confirmed against the live government page.